michaelstephens/dotfiles/README.md

 	- Only one copy of your packagelist is saved

 #### Restore
 The restore script will assume you are on a fresh install and haven't even installed yaourt.
-It will download the tarballf rom AUR and install it for your.
+It will download the tarball from AUR and install it for your.

 - Run `./initial-setup.sh` (Thats it!)
 	- This requires the `backups/` folder to not be empty and contain a yaourt backup of your packagelist